 Just sit back, relax and watch the chef prepare the food before your very eyes.
-Diners are not given a detailed menu prior to their session so each and every dish that is presented to them will be a surprise.
+Diners are usually not given a detailed menu prior to their session so each and every dish that is presented will be a surprise.

 Unsurprisingly, such a meticulously curated meal can be quite an expensive affair.
 For example, an omakase dinner at the cult favourite Sushi Kimura can set you back about $300 to $400.